-Retirees.
+Retirees who were working abroad.
 You can deduct moving expenses for a move to a new home in the United States when you permanently retire.
 However, both your former main job location and your former home must have been outside the United States.

 Permanently retired.
 You are considered permanently retired when you cease gainful full-time employment or self-employment.
-If at the time you retire, you intend your retirement to be permanent, you will be considered retired though you later return to work.
-Your intention to retire permanently will be determined by:
+If, at the time you retire, you intend your retirement to be permanent, you will be considered retired even though you later return to work.
+Your intention to retire permanently may be determined by: